A Collaborative Effort

 Secure entry vestibules, shatter resistant glass materials, increased video surveillance in and outside school buildings and buses, exterior lighting and internal emergency response systems have been installed over the last several years.

-The District is adding a second school resource officer on Campus beginning with the 2022-23 school year.
-Police surveillance by the Waterville Police, Whitehouse Police and the Lucas County Sheriff will continue at each of the primary buildings.
+The District added a second school resource officer on Campus effective with the 2022-23 school year.
+Police surveillance by the Waterville Police, Whitehouse Police and the Lucas County Sheriff continue at each of the primary buildings.

 Just like many schools across the nation, Anthony Wayne Local Schools has noted an increase in student mental health concerns.
 All Ohio public schools are required to have and implement a Positive Behavior Intervention System (PBIS) that provides behavioral expectations to all students while creating a positive and safe environment within the buildings.
 Building administrators and staff work with students to encourage positive behaviors through a number of different activities and recognitions.

-The District is also increasing its support services in the 2022-23 school year.
-Two full-time counselors will serve at both Fallen Timbers Middle School and Anthony Wayne Junior High, and a full-time social worker is available to support families districtwide.
+The District also increased its support services effective with the 2022-23 school year.
+Two full-time counselors now serve at both Fallen Timbers Middle School and Anthony Wayne Junior High, and a full-time social worker is available to support families districtwide.

 Ohio Gun Laws